pxr-merida/stackoverflowsurvey/README.md

 <!-- ABOUT THE PROJECT -->
 ## Motivation of The Project

 An insight to the open source coding community.

-A summary of the results of the analysis (can include a brief sentence summarizing the answer to each of your asked questions)
-Necessary acknowledgements
+* Women are still not represented in coding community.
+Minorty groups are not positively favored in coding community as well.
+There is no change from 2019 to 2020!
+* Doctoral degree gaves job satisfaction and having only professional degree does not satisfy people in their jobs.
+* Although coders from USA populates stackoverflow other top 10 countries are increasing like India, Germany, Canada, Brazil and France.

-### Libraries
+###  Data source

 * https://insights.stackoverflow.com/survey

 ### Installation